petergeoghegan/pg_hexedit/README.md

 serves as wxHexEditor's user documentation.
 It has some potentially useful tips for getting the most out of the tool.

-### Caret GTK+ bug

-There is a tendency for wxHexEditor's caret to fail to appear on a mouse click event.
-If this happens, you can work around it by changing the Window that is highlighted within your desktop environment.

 ## Quickstart guide - Using the convenience scripts

 pg_hexedit and wxHexEditor can be invoked using convenience scripts that take